vinaykamble289/veedres/README.md

-Based on the provided `package.json` file, here’s a README file for your project:

----

-# Frontend Application
+# VEEDRES.AI

-This project is a frontend web application that leverages React, Express, and Tailwind CSS for a dynamic and responsive UI.
+This project is a web application that leverages React, Express, and Tailwind CSS for a dynamic and responsive UI.
 It also integrates user authentication, API handling, and database management.

 ## Table of Contents